 What should I do if I see a horse I like?

 If you see a horse you like the look of on the website, in the first instance please do send the owner a message via the “chat to us” box on the horse’s profile page.
 Then if wishing to pursue further an application will need to be submitted.
 There is a £10 application fee with each application.

 Why is there a rehoming fee?

 Rehoming fees are payable by the new home taking on the horse (unless a sales horse) These fees are in place as they enable RMH to continue the work it does.
-This service is provided free to owners who are needing to share, loan or rehome.
-(There is a £30 fee for sales horses once a home has been found) The fee goes some way to showing that those taking on a horse are committed to horse ownership/care and have the financial ability to do so.
+The fee goes some way to showing that those taking on a horse are committed to horse ownership/care and have the financial ability to do so.

 Please do note if a horse is listed as “ownership transfer” these fees are not a sale price.
 The fee is for the service provided by RMH.

 It would be impossible for RMH to vet all potential homes.
 We do recommend that owners carry out home checks and follow up references within the application.
 We are able to provide the following.